arieslee99/GoBC/README.md

 # GoBC

-A web application that allows users to check bus and trains schedules.
+A web application that allows users to check real-time bus and trains schedules.